October 14, 2016

 The Cooper’s Ferry Partnership, a non-profit redevelopment organization, has taken control from property owner Jeanette Lilly Hunt.

-The property has been empty for decades and has tax liens against it.
+The property has been empty for decades.
+The adjoining home has unpaid tax liens.

 From the fall of 1948 to May 1951, King attended the now-closed Crozer Theological Seminary in Upland, near Chester, Delaware County.
 King lived in Camden for two of those years with Walter McCall, his best friend.